percona/psmdb-docs/source/install/upgrade_from_mongodb.rst

 Upgrading a standalone instance or a single-node replica set
 ================================================================================

-The upgrade service depends on the distribution you are using:
+The upgrade procedure depends on the distribution you are using:

 Upgrading on Debian or Ubuntu
 --------------------------------------------------------------------------------